Bruce-jimenez/Actual_prework/README.md

 # Actual_prework
-Hello, Good day to anyone reading this.
-The three folder inside that one folder represents every day of prework.
+Hello, This is Bruce Jimenez's prework.
+The Repository has from Assignment from Day 1 to Day 4.
-*Except for Day 3 whcih has both Day 3 and Day 4 assignment on the same lines of code.
+*Both Day 3 and Day 4 assignment are on the same lines of code/folder name: Homework3.